Hard Learned Secrets

 Why?
 We all need to convince ourselves that we can go the distance!

 Novice triathletes often fret over being able to swim the distance of that first race without stopping to hold on to the side of the kayak.
 A runner training for that first marathon wants to know that s/he can break through “the wall” that all the veterans talk about.
-The cyclist wants to avoid the embarrassment of the “sag wagon”.
-Our primary focus is to go the distance, to cross the finish line – to endure!
+The cyclist wants to avoid the embarrassment of the “sag wagon” on that first century ride.
+Our primary focus is to go the full distance, to cross the finish line – to endure!

 Here is the secret to going the distance: